 Enable SSO with Okta as the Identity Provider

 Enabling single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
 This article will help you get set up if your IdP is Okta.
-For more general information on using SSO with Help Scout, check out Enabling SSO in Your Account.
+For more general information on adding and using SSO with Help Scout, check out Enabling SSO in Your Account.

 In this article